-Personal Statement Writing
+UCAS Personal Statement

-A personal statement is part of an application for a course at a university.
-In a personal statement, the student writes about what they hope to do on the course, what they hope to do after the course and why they are applying to this particular university.
+A personal statement is part of your application to study at a UK university.
+In a personal statement, the student writes about what they hope to achieve on a UK university course, what they hope to do after the course and why they are applying to this particular university.
 It is your first chance to show a demonstrable passion and understanding of your chosen subject away from exam results.

 - The personal statement is too short/long

 - The personal statement does not include important information/includes negative information